joyceeexinyiwang/joyceeexinyiwang.github.io/resume.md

 **Education**

-`2015–2019` Carnegie Mellon University, B.C.S.A in Computer Science and Drama (Video and Media Design)
+`2015–2019` Carnegie Mellon University, B.C.S.A. in Computer Science and Drama (Video and Media Design)
 `2012–2015` Phillips Academy
 `Summer 2013` University of Southern California, School of Cinematic Arts
 `2009-2012` 人大附中, Beijing